• G&G May 25 Masthead Web Ad

 By Koichi Yoshizuka, CEO, QRIE Ltd.

-According to financial results published in Japan’s Official Gazette (Kanpō), MDS reported sales of ¥2.036 billion ($13.1 million/ €12.2 million) and a net profit of ¥53.7 million ($346,000/€322,000) for the fiscal year ending March 2024.
-These figures suggest sustainable growth, not a temporary recovery.
+According to official financial filings published in Japan’s Official Gazette (Kanpō), MDS reported sales of ¥2.036 billion ($13.1 million/ €12.2 million) and net profit of ¥53.7 million ($346,000/ €322,000) for the fiscal year ending March 2024.
+These numbers reflect a stable and sustainable growth path, not a short-term rebound.

 Categories: World Focus